Publications

 Choi, M., Sng, O., & Ackerman, J. (2023, April).
 Who is the “ingroup”?
 The influence of mortality and resources on ingroup boundaries.
 Symposium talk presented at the Western Psychological Association, Riverside, CA, USA.

 Choi, M., & Levine, L. J. (2023, March).
 Do liberals value emotion more than conservatives?
 Political partisanship and lay beliefs about the functionality of emotion.
-Talk presented at the Society for Affective Science Intergroup Emotions Preconference, Long Beach, CA, USA.
+Single-presenter talk presented at the Society for Affective Science Intergroup Emotions Preconference, Long Beach, CA, USA.

 Sng, O., Choi, M., & Ackerman, J. (2022, October).
 The ecology of relatedness: How living around family (or not) matters.
 Symposium talk presented at the Society for Experimental Social Psychology, Philadelphia, PA, USA.